carloscastro4172/SISTEMAS_DISTIBUIDOS/LAB2/README.md

 ## 👨‍💻 Authors

-Developed for the **Distributed Systems Lab** by Carlos Castro and team.
+Developed for the **Distributed Systems Lab** by Carlos Castro and Freddy Valenzuela.